-During the year the Group created an Environmental, Social and Governance (ESG) & Sustainability Committee, whose role will be to oversee all aspects of the Group's ESG Programme, working closely with the Group's ESG Programme Coordinator based in Idaho, USA.
-The ESG & Sustainability Committee Chairman's report is set out on page 8.
+The Group's Environmental, Social and Governance (ESG) & Sustainability Committee, whose role is to oversee all aspects of the Group's ESG Programme, works closely with the Group's ESG Programme Coordinator based in Idaho, USA.
+The ESG & Sustainability Committee met three times during the year and the Committee Chairman's report is set out on page 9.

 The directors' report in respect of corporate governance compliance and issues arising is set out above.
+The Company's Corporate Governance Statement is set out on pages 16 to 19.